pmarwah/myngapp/README.md

 #Clean up index file to include the common components like Header, main body content and charts

-#config file will drive the application route and will require the files as well
+#main app file will drive the application route and will require the files as well